 Crushing hazard - risk of death or serious injury.
-Inadequate lifting equipment can fail and cause death or serious injury.
+Inadequate lifting equipment could fail and cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.

-5. Install hoist rings in the designated lifting points marked on the cavity plate.

-6. Attach an overhead lifting device to the hoist rings and lift the cavity plate over the hot runner.
+- 6. Install hoist rings in the designated lifting points marked on the cavity plate. - 7.
+Attach an overhead lifting device to the hoist rings and lift the cavity plate over the hot runner.

-When assembling the cavity plate to the hot runner, special attention should be given to preventing damage to the nozzle tips, valve stems and wires.
+When assembling the cavity plate to the hot runner, special attention should be given to preventing damage to the nozzle tips and wires.
 The cavity plate should mate with the hot runner without any resistance.
 If resistance is encountered, remove the plate and check for any interference points.

 Mechanical hazard - risk of damage to equipment.
-Do not force the plate into position as serious damage to the nozzle tips, valve stems and wires can result.
+Do not force the plate into position as serious damage to the nozzle tips and wires could result.